-This guide describes how to quickly install Oracle Database Client for Oracle Solaris on SPARC (64-Bit).
+This guide describes how to quickly install Oracle Database Client on Oracle Solaris on x86-64 (64-Bit).
 It includes information about the following topics:

 - Reviewing Information About This Guide

 - Logging In to the System as root

 - Checking the Hardware Requirements

 - Checking the Software Requirements

 - Creating Required Operating System Group and User

 - Creating Required Directories

 - Configuring the oracle User's Environment

 - Mounting the Product Disc

 - Installing Oracle Database Client

 - Performing an In-place Oracle Database Client Upgrade

 - What to Do Next?

+- Additional Information

 - Documentation Accessibility